castellan9168/to-do-app/README.md

 - [ ] change popup into an angular module
 - [ ] make the popUp of the new task close automatically after adding a task
-- [ ] auto refresh list after adding new task
+- [x] auto refresh list after adding new task
-- [ ] send data to database in form dd-mm-yyyy
+- [x] send data to database in form dd-mm-yyyy
 - [x] only show text "You have no tasks" if user has no tasks on the list
 - [ ] build details page of a task
 - [ ] filter the list by project via project type select dropdown
 - [x] display date in format weekday dd-mm-yyy
+- [ ] for some reason list does not auto-refresh after adding first task to an empty list
+- [ ] add edit functionality for the task
+- [ ] taskDetails($event) does not work every time